Gesee-y/Cruise.jl/docs/Plugins/index.md

 - Have a clear goal
 - Have passing unit tests
-- Should the the julia registrator's guidelines
+- Should meet the julia registrator's guidelines

 ### Utilities